 following code to your

-# undo any existing default tasks added by depenencies so we have control Rake::Task[:default].clear if Rake::Task.task_defined?(:default) task default: %i[lint spec]
+# Undo any existing default tasks added by depenencies so we can redefine the task Rake::Task[:default].clear if Rake::Task.task_defined?(:default) task default: %i[lint spec]

 You can confirm this works by running

 linting run followed by specs.